cdli-gh/MTAAC/_pages/publications.md

 ---

 ## Scientific publications
 1. Pagé-Perron, Émilie, Maria Sukhareva, Ilya Khait and Christian Chiarcos.
 2017.
-“Automated Translation and Information Extraction on the Sumerian Historical Language.” <em>Proceedings of the Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature</em> (forthcoming)
+“Machine Translation and Automated Analysis of the Sumerian Language.” <em>Proceedings of the Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature, Association for Computational Linguistics Anthology</em> (forthcoming)

 ## MTAAC in the press and popular medias
 [Big data research awards show the potential of international collaboration](http://www.universityaffairs.ca/opinion/in-my-opinion/big-data-research-awards-show-potential-international-collaboration/) in University Affairs magazine by Michael Sinatra 02/05/2017